alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 - The SHAP value also offers insight into the difference between h_te_best_fit or h_te_best_fit_geosegments.
 For instance, Figure 4a shows the model using h_te_best_fit_20m_2.
 Here, the difference is defined as h_te_best_fit_20m_2 - h_te_best_fit.
 A positive difference (when h_te_best_fit_20m_2 > h_te_best_fit) normally contributes to a negative bias, which means h_te_best_fit has an even more severe negative skewness.
 This situation often occurs when only 2 to 4 geosegments are available (d).
 - Other features that lead to negative bias include steep slope, convex terrain, canopy, and low standard deviation of ground photons, but positive skewness of ground photons.
 Additionally, TPI in a 270-meter scale is the least feature, meaning that the elevation difference is purely a micro topographic problem.
 For a model of COP30 - ICESat-2, the elevation difference is very related to vegetation coverage, canopy and TPI at 90 meters (3 pixels on COP30). **As the TPI behavior is opposite with previous model, statistically we can draw a conclusion that ICESat-2 ATL08 has a better resolution than COP30.**

-As demonstrated in figure 3, in figure 4 c, the behavior of negative bias is totally opposite on convex terrain (plan curvature > 0) and concave terrain (plan curvature < 0), which means that **currently most slope-only-dependent bias correction is not exactly correct.**
+As demonstrated in figure 3, in figure 4 c, the behavior of negative bias is totally opposite on convex terrain (plan curvature > 0) and concave terrain (plan curvature < 0), which means that **currently, most slope-only-dependent bias correction is not exactly correct.**

 Overall, the interpolation and slope correction algorithm of ICESat-2 ALT08 is quite interesting.
 It tends to underestimate surface height when there are no photons at the midpoint.
 In cases where h_te_best_fit_20m_2 is available, this algorithm may mistakenly consider it as part of the canopy and remove it.
 This tendency introduces residual bias, resulting in such as negative snow depth.